ZaymonFC/WebProgramming-Assignment/README.md

   - Can check whether the current user has a certain permission in their associated permission hierarchy
 - __Chat Service__\
 _Responsibilities_
-  - Get chat history for channels
+  - Get chat history for specific channels
+-__Socket Service__\
+_Responsibilities_
+  - Connect to web sockets provided by the server
+  - Send connection information to the sever on entering a channel
+  - Send messages to the server
+  - Observe socket connection for new messages

-## Modules
+### Modules
 The main module used during this assignment is the routing module, which defines the virtual routes for the application.